How physical therapy can help with your shoulder pain

 - Difficulty doing activities that place the arm behind the back

-Seiter says you should not experience any numbness or tingling.
+You should not experience any numbness or tingling.
 Nor should you see visual signs of swelling.
 There will be swelling of the shoulder joint but it will not be outwardly evident.
 You may see redness or feel warmth in the shoulder area and it may be tender.

 If left untreated, you are increasing your risks of a torn rotator cuff, which not only includes pain but also lack of function and can lead to surgical intervention.
-Seiter encourages anyone with shoulder pain to talk to their primary care doctor about seeking physical therapy.
+McVicker encourages anyone with shoulder pain to talk to their primary care doctor about seeking physical therapy.

 How physical therapy can help

 There are several options to treat shoulder impingement syndrome ranging from surgery to steroid injections to rest and ice.
-Evidence shows that physical therapy is an excellence treatment option with proven success, Seiter says.
+Evidence shows that physical therapy is an excellence treatment option with proven success, McVicker says.

 Physical therapy patients should expect one to three visits a week, depending on the symptoms.
 Sessions last an hour and may continue for four to six weeks.